felixlopz/hubrise-test-task/content/apps/app4/en/faqs.md

 ---
-title: FAQ
+title: FAQs
 position: 4
 layout: documentation
 meta:
-  title: Connect App4 to HubRise - FAQ
+  title: FAQs | App4 | HubRise
   description: FAQs on connecting App4 with HubRise for your EPOS to work with other apps as a cohesive whole.
 Connect apps and synchronise your data.
 ---